Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 This gentleman preferred to walk rather than ride.
 As the journey lasted ten days and covered two hundred and five miles he must have been pretty fit.

 Given the volume of food and drink John Byng and I. D. consumed - not to mention their sight seeing and artefact collecting - their 20 mile-a-day average is remarkable.
 As is the fact that they were travelling different routes much of the time.
-This implies a multiplicity of good routes were available so they could reliably meet up at the end of the day.
-The suspicion is that they were each using different routes and different transport technologies.
+This implies a multiplicity of good routes were available so they could reliably meet up again at the end of the day.

-Yet some people seem to have been able to walk even further in a day.
+Yet some people seem to have been able to walk even further than 20 miles in a day.
 Almost three times further.

-From Highways and Byways in Lincolnshire, Rawnsley and Farguharson, 1915, p35, one of the authors writes:
+From Highways and Byways in Lincolnshire, Rawnsley and Farguharson, 1915, p35:

 I once walked with an Undergraduate friend on a winter's day from Uppingham to Boston, about 57 miles, the road led pleasantly at first through Normanton, Exton and Grimsthorpe Parks, in the last of which the mistletoe was at its best ; but when we got off the high ground and came to Dunsby and Dowsby the only pleasure was the walking, and as we reached Billingborough and Horbling, about 30 miles on our way, and had still more than twenty to trudge and in a very uninviting country, snow began to fall, and then the pleasure went out of the walking.
 By the time we reached Boston it was four inches deep.
 It had been very heavy going for the last fourteen miles, and never were people more glad to come to the end of their journey.